December 31st

 Commentary:

-Physical injuries are quick to mend.
-The body has the natural ability to try and fix the wound at the earliest.
-When chopped with an axe, even plants have the strength to sprout forth the plant again.
-But when a spiteful word is spoken, the damage caused is tremendous.
 Without any physical contact, one can easily hurt someone's heart and kill their spirit.
-Words have colossal power in them.
+Words have colossal power hidden in them.
 They can either make or break the listener at many levels.
 One has to be very cautious at all times and watch his words.
 Sped arrows and spoken words can never be taken back.
-Once out of the mouth, it can be considered as permanently written on stone.
-It gets etched in the mind of the listener forever.
+Once out of the mouth, it can be considered as permanent as written on stone.
+They get etched in the mind of the listener forever.

 pada vigrahaH: